-Multi-annual strategic objective: MA01 Description of objective To effectively provide operational and technical assistance to Member States, where their asylum or reception systems are subject to disproportionate pressure or with regard to the implementation of their obligations under the CEAS.
+Multi-annual s Multi-annual strategic objective: MA01 Description of objective To effectively provide operational and technical assistance to Member States, where their asylum or reception systems are subject to disproportionate pressure or with regard to the implementation of their obligations under the CEAS.
 Expected results Operations are implemented as prescribed in the EUAA regulation and the Agency's operational and technical assistance manual.
 Operations are delivered effectively and contribute to improved coordination and capability of Member States to implement their obligations under the CEAS and to respond to pressure on their asylum and reception systems.
-Performance ir ndicators Data sources Targets and implement methodology o ercentage of operations planned implemented applying the ethodology of the operational and chnical assistance manual.
+Performance ir ndicators Data sources Targets Percentage of operations planned and implemented applying the methodology of the operational and technical assistance manual.
 Internal records on annual planning, signed OPs.
-Internal records on annual basis. annual operation Percentage of implementation of annual operational plan measures for each operation of each operation of each operation of the annual OP measures.
-Multi-annual strategic objective: MA02 Description of objective To develop and implement operational systems and tools that ensure: • flexibility (rapid response, scale up and scale down) • effectiveness and efficiency of operational support Expected results Consistency and enhanced quality of the operational support.
-Operational support is tailored sufficiently to be effective in responding to individual situations of disproportionate pressure on Member States' asylum and/or reception systems.
+100 % on an annual basis. - implementation of onal plan measures tion.
+Progress reports.
+85 % implementation of the annual OP measures.

+Multi-annual strategic objective: MA02 Description of objective - flexibili effective compe To develop and implement operational systems and tools that ensure: flexibility (rapid response, scale up and scale down) effectiveness and efficiency of operational support competent management of the deployment of experts consistency and enhanced quality of the operational support Expected results Exploted results Expected results Expected results Effective the est and log Deploy includit Output Operational support is tailored sufficiently to be effective in responding to individual situations of disproportionate pressure on Member States' asylum and/or reception systems.
 Effective tools for contingency planning are in place, including through the establishment of a first response function for operational, technical and logistical support.
+Performance indicators Data sources Targ ets Percentage of rapid operat responses set up by the Ag upon approved request. % of new operational ities.
+Percentage of deployment including the ARP and dep rosters, effectively manage orocess, ODS ODS opport deplo covers 100 % of the oyment process.